Boys of Summer (The Wire): Plot

 Detectives Lester Freamon and Kima Greggs ask ASA Rhonda Pearlman to sign off on subpoenas of key political figures that they have linked to the Barksdale Organization.
 Greggs tricks Lieutenant Jimmy Asher, the Major Crimes Unit's new commander, into signing the papers they need.
 Freamon learns about Fruit's murder through the wiretap and meets with Bunk Moreland and Ed Norris, who are working the case in Homicide.
 Bunk gives Freamon a cell phone that they recovered from Fruit's body to garner more numbers for wiretaps.
 District Sergeant Ellis Carver harasses Bodie's crew, and encounters Jimmy McNulty, who is still a beat cop.
-When Bodie tries the politeness that Carver has taught him on Officer Anthony Colicchio he is angrily rebuked.
+When Bodie tries the politeness that Carver has taught him on Officer Anthony Colicchio, he is angrily rebuked.
 Carver reminds Colicchio that if they come down hard on everyone, they'll have no one to get information from when something serious happens.

 McNulty is called to meet with Major Cedric Daniels, now commander of the Western District, who urges him to move out of the patrol division and return to detective work.
 After McNulty declines the offer, Daniels reflects he is probably better off in Patrol on a personal level.
 At the roll call meeting, officers are given a misguided mandatory lecture about soft targets for terrorism in West Baltimore.
 Bunk visits McNulty to ask if he knows Lex, and is invited to dinner with his domestic partner Beadie Russell.
 Meanwhile, Roland "Prez" Pryzbylewski arrives at an inner city school as a trainee math teacher, and is immediately hired by the principal when he mentions being a former police officer.
 Prez attends a seminar on student motivation that seems to be as inept as the terrorism lecture in the Western.
 Prez later takes in his unkempt classroom, but seems excited at the prospect of teaching.

-Marlo meets with his lieutenants to discuss how to retaliate for Fruit's murder, and settles for killing Lex.
-Little Kevin asks Randy to tell Lex that Patrice wants to meet him behind the playground that night.
-When Lex arrives, he finds Snoop and Partlow lying in wait.
-Bunk and Carver are unable to find Lex on his usual corner.
-While Randy is selling refreshments to Bodie's crew, Little Kevin gives him cash for following his instructions and reveals that Lex is dead.
-Snoop and Partlow board up another vacant house after leaving Lex's body there.
+Marlo meets with his lieutenants to discuss how to retaliate for Fruit's murder.
+One of them suggests killing everyone on Lex's corner, but Marlo argues that more murders would be unnecessary when nobody is trying to war with them, and the group agrees to only kill Lex.
+While Randy is selling candy on the corner, Little Kevin asks Randy to pass a message to Lex that Patrice wants to meet him that night.
+When Lex arrives at the spot, he is ambushed by Snoop and Partlow.
+Meanwhile, Bunk and Carver stake out the corner in search of Lex, but his absence prompts them to leave and agree to come back later.
+Little Kevin reveals to Randy that Lex was killed, and pays him cash for following his instructions.
+Snoop and Partlow board up another vacant house after leaving Lex's body there, while Randy sits outside of his home and watches a police car speed past.